Efficient and robust multi-task learning in the brain with modular latent primitives: Abstract

 \section{Abstract}

-In a real-world setting biological agents do not have infinite resources to learn new things.
-It is thus useful to recycle previously acquired knowledge in a way that allows for faster, less resource-intensive acquisition of multiple new skills.
-Neural networks in the brain are likely not entirely re-trained with new tasks, but how they leverage existing computations to learn new tasks is not well understood.
-In this work, we study this question in artificial neural networks trained on commonly used neuroscience paradigms.
-Building on recent work from the multi-task learning literature, we propose two ingredients: (1) network modularity, and (2) learning task primitives.
-Together, these ingredients form inductive biases we call {\it structural} and {\it functional}, respectively.
-Using a corpus of nine different tasks, we show that a modular network endowed with task primitives allows for learning multiple tasks well while keeping parameter counts, and updates, low.
-We also show that the skills acquired with our approach are more robust to a broad range of perturbations compared to those acquired with other multi-task learning strategies.
-This work offers a new perspective on achieving efficient multi-task learning in the brain, and makes predictions for novel neuroscience experiments in which targeted perturbations are employed to explore solution spaces.
+Biological agents do not have infinite resources to learn new things.
+For this reason, a central aspect of human learning is the ability to recycle previously acquired knowledge in a way that allows for faster, less resource-intensive acquisition of new skills.
+In spite of that, how neural networks in the brain leverage existing knowledge to learn new computations is not well understood.
+In this work, we study this question in artificial recurrent neural networks (RNNs) trained on a corpus of commonly used neuroscience tasks.
+Combining brain-inspired inductive biases we call functional and structural, we propose a system that learns new tasks by building on top of pre-trained latent dynamics organised into separate recurrent modules.
+These modules, acting as prior knowledge acquired previously through evolution or development, are pre-trained on the statistics of the full corpus of tasks so as to be independent and maximally informative.
+The resulting model, we call a Modular Latent Primitives (MoLaP) network, allows for learning multiple tasks while keeping parameter counts, and updates, low.
+We also show that the skills acquired with our approach are more robust to a broad range of perturbations compared to those acquired with other multi-task learning strategies, and that generalisation to new tasks is facilitated.
+This work offers a new perspective on achieving efficient multi-task learning in the brain, illustrating the benefits of leveraging pre-trained latent dynamical primitives.